 In the review year, the agriculture sector exhibited an increased growth of 5.0 percent mainly due to favorable weather condition.
 Non-agricultural sector grew by 7.5 percent, which is compared to the growth of 7.7 percent in FY2017/18.

-The industrial sector grew by 8.1 percent in the review year basically on account of the regular power pick up in construction activities, improved output of industrial sector and supply and improved investment climate.
+The industrial sector grew by 8.1 percent in the review year basically on account of the regular power supply and improved investment climate.
 Such growth was 9.6 percent in FY 2017/18.